markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 ## Section 8: Serving the Model via REST API

 - Introduction to CI/CD
-- CircleCI
+- `CircleCI`
-- Publishing the model Gemfury
+- Publishing the model `Gemfury`
 - Testing the CI pipeline

 in Section 8 you will learn how to set up a continuous integration and continuous deployment pipeline.

-We will show you how to do so using CircleCI.
-We will show you how to set it up and how to configure it.
+- We will show you how to do so using `CircleCI`.
+- We will show you how to set it up and how to configure it.

-You will also learn how to publish your models using Jim Fury a tool that is used in the industry and you will also learn how to test your continuous integration continuous deployment pipeline
+- You will also learn how to publish your models using Jim Fury a tool that is used in the industry and you will also learn how to test your continuous integration continuous deployment pipeline

 ## Selection 9: Differential Testing